Sgivi/Landing_page/README.md

-# This contains landind page for chef nae catering
+# This contains landing page for chef nae catering.